juniordiscart/ImpossibleOdds-Toolkit/README.md

 **Note**: this tool is only available when a valid Photon package is installed in your project.
 It is disabled otherwise.

+## State Machines

+A state machine is a commonly used pattern in game development and comes in a wide variety of shapes, sizes and complexity.
+The `ImpossilbleOdds.StateMachines` namespace contains a generic framework to get you started on setting up custom state machines quick and easy.

+To learn all about it's ins and outs, please read its documentation page [here][StateMachines].

 ## Editor Settings

 This toolkit has a custom entry in your project settings panel.
 It currently allows you to adjust the following settings: